The RSM Classic

 Each player plays one round on each course over the first two days with all players then playing the Seaside course in rounds 3 and 4.

-The field and market is headed up this week Webb Simpson.
-He is then followed by Billy Horschel, Matt Kuchar and last years winner Charles Howell III.
+The market is headed up by Webb Simpson.
+He is then followed by Hatton, Masters co runner up Sungjae Im, and Fleetwood.